Koopman-Assisted Reinforcement Learning: Background

 where $F$ is the single-step flow map or law of motion.
 More generally in stochastic autonomous systems, it is defined as the conditional forecast operator:

 Note that it is conventional, especially in discrete time, to denote $\mathcal{K} := \mathcal{K}_1 $ which we will be using exclusively below.
 Because the Koopman operator is infinite-dimensional, it is not immediately obvious that it is a computationally tractable alternative to working with the original finite-dimensional nonlinear dynamics.
 Much effort has gone into finding finite-dimensional Koopman invariant subspaces of measurements that behave linearly and also provide a useful basis in which to expand and approximate quantities of interest.
-These Koopman invariant subspaces are generically spanned by eigenfunctions of the Koopman operator.

-\begin{remark}[Basis Functions of the Koopman Operator] The main insight from this operator theoretic view of dynamics is that a finite set of basis functions may be found to characterize observables of the state as long as the {Koopman operator has a finite point spectra rather than a continuum}.
-This perspective is crucial below as we lift our coordinate spaces to a finite set of basis functions, typically called {dictionary functions}, which we denote by $\{\phi_i\}$ See \ref{sec:koopman-operator-theory} (brief technical exposition); \cite{mauroy2020koopman} (broader treatment of Koopman operator in applied dynamical systems). \end{remark}
+These Koopman invariant subspaces are generically spanned by eigenfunctions of the Koopman operator. \begin{remark}[Basis Functions of the Koopman Operator] The main insight from this operator theoretic view of dynamics is that a finite set of basis functions may be found to characterize observables of the state as long as the {Koopman operator has a finite point spectrum rather than a continuous spectrum}.
+This perspective is crucial below as we lift our coordinate spaces to a finite set of basis functions, typically called {dictionary functions}, which we denote by $\{\phi_i\}$. \end{remark}

-The Koopman operator has been widely studied and extended~\cite{Budivsic2012physd,Lan2013physd,Brunton2016plosone,korda2018convergence,mardt2020deep}, for example using time delay coordinates as a universal embedding coordinate system~~\cite{Brunton2017natcomm,hirsh2021structured}.
+The Koopman operator has been widely studied and extended~\cite{Budivsic2012physd,Lan2013physd,Brunton2016plosone,korda2018convergence,mardt2020deep,brunton2021modern,colbrook2023beyond,colbrook2023mpedmd,colbrook2024rigorous}, for example using time delay coordinates as a universal embedding coordinate system~~\cite{Brunton2017natcomm,hirsh2021structured}.
 Similarly, the DMD algorithm has been widely expanded and extended to include several technical innovations~\cite{kunert2019extracting,hirsh2020centering,herrmann2021data,baddoo2023physics,hirsh2020data,azencot2019consistent,Hemati2017tcfd,Dawson2016ef,Askham2018siads} and has been applied to several applied domains, including fluid mechanics~\cite{Taira2017aiaa}, neuroscience~\cite{Brunton2014jnm}, and chemical kinetics~\cite{noe2013variational,nuske2014jctc,nuske2016variational,wu2017variational}.

 Controlled deterministic, discrete-time systems can similarly be written as:

 and controlled continuous-time systems can be written as:

 Discrete-time stochastic system with control can be expressed as